adoyle-h/lobash/README.md

 ## What is Lobash?

-Javascript has a powerful library [Lodash](https://github.com/lodash/lodash).
 Script script development is complex and fallible.
-The shell script may be interpreted different with different shell.
+Because the shell script may be interpreted differently with different shells.
-And external commands such like BSD and GNU utilities have different options and behaviors.
+And external commands such like BSD and GNU utilities have different options and behaviors although in same command name.

+Javascript has a powerful library [Lodash](https://github.com/lodash/lodash) for simplifying development.
+So I build Lobash to do similar works for shell development.

 Lobash is a library not a command.
-It provides collections of functions to improve efficiency of shell script development, and make it compatible with Bash/Zsh shells and MacOS/Linux/Alpine/Busybox systems.
+It provides collections of functions to improve efficiency of shell development, and make it compatible with Bash/Zsh shells and MacOS/Linux/Alpine/Busybox systems.

 ## Lobash Features

-- Modular
+- Modular and easy to use.
+One module one Function.
-- Easy to use
-- Rich Functions
+- Rich Functions.
+Over 90+ modules provided.
-- Robust and Safe
+- Robust and Safe.
+Over 500+ test cases which tested under MacOS/Linux/Alpine/Busybox systems with Bash/Zsh shells.
+- Fast.
+0.058s to load Lobash completely.

 ## Build Status